Overcoming Compliance Silos

-It seems more and more that standards and regulatory bodies are promoting a holistic approach to compliance.
-However, many companies still implement them using an element-by-element plan of action that unfortunately reinforces silo-ed behaviors and practices.
-This disconnect, left to itself, greatly diminishes the benefits of what the new compliance landscape offers.
+Increasingly standards and regulatory bodies are promoting a holistic approach to compliance.
+However, many companies still implement compliance programs using an element-by-element approach that reinforces silo-ed behaviours and practices.
+This reductive and specialized approach, left to itself, will greatly diminish the effectiveness of the measures used to protect and ensure delivery of total value.

-In this blog post, I will look at: why silos are still used, what the new compliance standards and regulations need, and how you can overcome the effects of compliance silos in your organization.
+In this article, we will explore why silos are still used, what new compliance standards and regulations require, and how organizations can overcome the effects of compliance silos to improve overall effectiveness.

 Organizational Structures

 In many asset intensive companies accountability tends to be aligned to mirror the structure of the assets themselves.
-Many companies adopt a hierarchical management structure centered around operations and maintenance functions.
-This organization provides a single point of accountability for the performance of the process along with providing effective resourcing of specialist skills to keep the plant or facility operational.
+Many companies adopt a hierarchical management structure centred around operations and maintenance functions.
+This organization provides a single point of accountability for performance of process functions along with providing effective resourcing of specialist skills to keep a plant or facility operational.

 A challenge for these kinds of organizations is how best to organize the management of systems and processes that are cross-functional.
 Compliance programs tend to be distributed across functional groups such as: quality, process safety, occupational safety, regulatory compliance, environment, and so on.
 Managers for these processes tend not to report to the same director or vice president.

-It is no wonder that given this situation that companies find it difficult to find a single point of accountability that has a scope large enough to oversee the entire breadth that new regulations and standards require.
-This is perhaps one of the greatest obstacles to adopting system-based compliance.
+It's no wonder why it's difficult to find a single point of accountability for a scope large enough to oversee the entire breadth that new regulations and standards require.
+This is perhaps one of the greatest obstacles to adopting holistic and programmatic compliance.

 Evolution of Compliance Strategies